Lack of Follow Up Syndrome

 - Currently involved in many things.
 Entrepreneurs devote an extraordinary amount of time to their business and their community.
 As a result, she’s pulled in many different directions.
 When someone’s stretched too thin, it’s hard to gain her attention.

 - Concerned about the costs.
 She falsely assumes your service ought to cost less.
 Now you need to determine whether she’s looking for the cheapest solution or the best solution.
 The price issue appears when she doesn’t recognize the full value of your service.
-In this instance, she doesn’t realize how the benefits are greater than the cost.
+In this instance, she doesn’t realize how the benefits outweigh the cost.
 For example, your monthly fee is $500.
 She needs to believe the benefit of working with you is greater than your fee.
 You can easily solve this by taking the time to discover her unanswered questions.

 - A limited budget.
 Limited cash flow prevents her from hiring you.
 Fortunately, a solution exists.
 Offer a variety of packages with different price points.